rpy2/rpy2/doc/source/introduction.rst

    lm_D9 = r.lm("weight ~ group")
    print(r.anova(lm_D9))

+   # omitting the intercept
    lm_D90 = r.lm("weight ~ group - 1")
    print(r.summary(lm_D90))

+This way to perform a linear fit it matching precisely the way in R presented above, but there are other ways (see Section :ref:`robjects-formula` for storing the variables directly in the lookup environment of the formula).

 Q: Now how to extract data from the resulting objects ?